muntasir-mahdi/muntasir-mahdi.github.io/_projects/Electroplating.md

 ### Flip-Chip Integration and DC Lines

-The **electroplated indium bumps** were designed for **flip-chip bonding** with magnetic or hybrid samples containing **DC bias lines** for current control.
-These bonded structures enable **dynamic modulation** of the magnon–photon coupling strength by injecting DC bias through the superconducting paths.
+- The **electroplated indium bumps** were designed for **flip-chip bonding** with magnetic or hybrid samples containing **DC bias lines** for current control.
+- These bonded structures enable **dynamic modulation and spin pumping** of the magnon–photon coupling strength by injecting DC bias through the superconducting paths.

 <div class="row justify-content-center">
   <div class="col-md-12 mt-3 mt-md-0">